hyoo-ru/mam_mol/viewer/readme.md

 } }
 ```
-Nodes beginning with `-` - would be ignored, it allows to use them for commenting and temporary inserting subtree.
-Nodes beginning with `$` - is name of component. `/` - any list should begin with this symbol. `\` - should be preceded any hard-code data, which can contain entirely any data until the end of the line.
+Nodes beginning with `-` - would be ignored, it allows to use them for commenting and temporary disable subtree.
+Nodes beginning with `$` - is name of component. `/` - any list should begin with this symbol. `\` - should be preceded any  raw data, which can contain entirely any data until the end of the line.
 Numbers, booleans values and `null` is being wrote as it is, without any prefixes:

 ```tree
 $my_values $mol_viewer